ZhangDubhe/django-test-livebook/readme.md

 # Project : Data Collection System for Livebook 🚀

-Created  2018/1/24, 452 Athabasca Hall,U of Alberta, Edmonton Alberta
+> Created  2018/1/24, 452 Athabasca Hall,U of Alberta, Edmonton, Alberta 🇨🇦

 ## About this Readme.md
 This file contains instruction of this project and development logs.